The-Blockchain-Company/bcc-node/doc/reference/zerepoch/zerepoch-spending-script-example.md

 process involving:

 + the creation of the `AlwaysSucceeds` Zerepoch txin script
-+ sending DAFI to the Zerepoch script address
++ sending BCC to the Zerepoch script address
-+ spending DAFI at the Zerepoch script address
++ spending BCC at the Zerepoch script address

 In this example we will use the [AlwaysSucceeds](../../../zerepoch-example/zerepoch-example/src/Bcc/ZerepochExample/AlwaysSucceeds.hs) Zerepoch spending script.
 In order to execute a Zerepoch spending script, we require the following: